vbookshelf/Takkie-Translate-Offline/README.md

 Takkie Translate isn't just a simple wrapper around an LLM.
 It's a thoughtfully engineered solution for local AI translation.

-This is also an example of how to package local AI for use in places where there's no internet.
+This project provides a template for packaging AI for use in places where there's no internet.
 It eliminates the "technical friction" usually associated with local LLMs by automating the entire environment setup - from port detection to model management.
 Powered by TranslateGemma 12b Q4_K_M.

 Takkie is essentially a portable, folder-based translation app that doesn't require complex system-wide installation.